 However, it is important to keep in mind that not all prenatal vitamins are created equal—many OTC brands are formulated with lower-quality ingredients, including synthetic vitamins and mineral salts.
 This may take some research on your part to find the brands that are held to high-quality standards and ones that include the most necessary vitamins and minerals.

-Research has shown that the human placenta has the ability to deliver natural vitamin E to the fetus much more efficiently than synthetic vitamin E. Moreover, research has also shown a correlation between premature babies and low vitamin E levels.
+Research shows the human placenta has the ability to deliver natural vitamin E to the fetus much more efficiently than synthetic vitamin E. Research also shows a correlation between premature babies and low vitamin E levels.